 Most of us don't own great works of art or antique jewellery, but it's surprising how quickly the value of our belongings can add up, especially when you include all those gadgets, such as laptops and iPods.

 You then need to work out how much it would cost to replace every single item on the list with a new one.
 The internet can help, or you might be able to find receipts and adjust for inflation.
-If you have any antiques or objets d'art, experts recommend that you get an expert valuation.
+If you have any antiques or works of art, experts recommend that you get an expert valuation.

 When you have a total, you should insure your contents for that amount.
 Don't simply guess the value of your contents: research shows that one in five households does not have enough insurance.